cfpb/consumerfinance.gov/docs/migrations.md

     ]
 ```

+`field_name` is the name of the StreamField on the Page model that contains the blocks to migrate.
+`block_type` is the type of block within a StreamField that contains the data to be migrated.

+StreamBlocks can themselves also contain child blocks.
+`migrate_page_types_and_fields` will run the given mapper function on
+all StreamBlocks within the StreamField and
+all child blocks that are of `block_type`.

+The `data` that gets passed to the `forward_mapper` or `backward_mapper`
+is a JSON-compatible Python `dict` that corresponds to the block's schema.

 ### Utility functions

 These functions, defined in `v1.util.migrations`,
 are used in the above data migration example.
+They reduce the amount of boilerplate required
+to work with Wagtail StreamField data in data migrations.

 #### `migrate_page_types_and_fields(apps, page_types_and_fields, mapper)`

-Migrate the fields of a Wagtail page type using the given mapper function.
+Migrate the fields of a Wagtail page type using the given `mapper` function.
 `page_types_and_fields` should be a list of 4-tuples providing
 `('app', 'PageType', 'field_name', 'block type')`.
+`field_name` is the name of the StreamField on the Page model.
+`block_type` is the type of the StreamBlock to migrate.

-The mapper function should take `page_or_revision` and the stream block value.
+The mapper function should take `page_or_revision`
+and the stream block's value as a `dict`.

+This function calls `migrate_stream_field()`.

 #### `migrate_stream_field(page_or_revision, field_name, block_type, mapper)`

 Migrate a block of the type within a StreamField of the name
-belonging to the page or revision using the mapper function.
+belonging to the page or revision using the `mapper` function.
+`field_name` is the name of the StreamField on the Page model.
+`block_type` is the type of the StreamBlock to migrate.

+The mapper function should take `page_or_revision`
+and the stream block's value as a `dict`.

+This function calls `migrate_stream_data()`.

+#### `migrate_stream_data(page_or_revision, block_type, stream_data, mapper)`

+Migrate all occurrences of the `block_type`
+within the `stream_data` `dict`
+using the given `mapper` function.

-The mapper function should take `page_or_revision` and the stream block value.
+The mapper function should take `page_or_revision`
+and the stream block's value as a `dict`.

 #### `get_stream_data(page_or_revision, field_name)`